Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 CLOSED is the normal state.
 Claude is working, iterating, making progress.
 The circuit breaker watches for signs of trouble: files changing, errors being resolved, tokens being spent productively.
 As long as something is happening, stay closed.

-HALF_OPEN triggers when the circuit breaker detects a stall: either Claude hasn't modified any files for 5 consecutive iterations, or it's caught in a repeated error loop.
+HALF_OPEN triggers when the circuit breaker detects a stall -- Claude hasn't modified any files for 5 consecutive iterations, or it's caught in a repeated error loop.
 Now the system watches carefully.
 Is Claude recovering?
 Making a fresh attempt?
 If yes, reset to CLOSED.
-If not, grant a patience window—three more loops to prove progress before tripping OPEN.
+If not, grant a patience window: three more loops to prove progress before tripping OPEN.

-OPEN means manual intervention required.
-The loop stops.
+OPEN means the loop stops.
 The run moves to REVIEW status.
 A human needs to look at what happened and decide whether to resume, modify the prompt, or start over.

 Rendering diagram...

-Here's why it matters: this prevents runaway loops.
+This isn't theoretical protection.
 Early Gluon iterations without a circuit breaker saw a single run blow through $500 in tokens.
-Another lost two hours stuck in retry hell—Claude convinced the error was its fault when the system just needed a restart.
+Another lost two hours stuck in retry hell -- Claude convinced the error was its fault when the system just needed a restart.
+Picture opening your cost dashboard Monday morning to find an agent spent the weekend arguing with itself.

 Completion Detection: The Hard Problem

-This is where it gets tricky.
-The circuit breaker stops the loop from running forever.
-But how does Claude know when to stop the loop voluntarily — before the circuit breaker has to step in?
+The circuit breaker prevents the loop from running forever.
+But how does Claude know when to stop the loop voluntarily -- before the circuit breaker has to step in?

-I could ask Claude to output "DONE" when finished.
-That doesn't work.
-Claude gets creative—outputs "done" midway through because one section completed.
+I tried the obvious approach first: ask Claude to output "DONE" when finished.
+It doesn't work.
+Claude gets creative -- outputs "done" midway through because one section completed.
 Or: "I've finished the implementation, no tests written yet" when the requirement was implementation plus tests.

 Rendering diagram...